mapmot/script.module.kodibgcommon/README.md

     <import addon="script.module.kodibgcommon" version="1.0.0"/>

 2. Import in addon.py (or other .py files)
-*from kodibgcommon.utils import **
+_from kodibgcommon.utils import *_

 # Easy access to addon settings
-Get any addon setting by calling settings.<id-of-the-setting>
+The settings objects allows easy access to addon settings as long as you know the setting's id.
+Just call _settings.id-of-the-setting_
-If you have a bool setting with id 'debug' i.e. <setting id="debug">true</setting>, calling setting.debug will return a boolean value of True or False.
+If you have a bool setting with id 'debug' i.e. `<setting id="debug">true</setting>`, calling setting.debug will return a boolean value of True or False.
-if you have a setting holding a digit number i.e. <setting id="id">1234</setting>, calling setting.id will return 1234 as intiger.
+if you have a setting holding a digit number i.e. `<setting id="id">1234</setting>`, calling setting.id will return 1234 as intiger.
 Any other settings are considered strings.

 # Easy log messages depending on whether addon's 'debug' setting is True or False
-log(msg, level=xbmc.LOGDEBUG) - the function logs a message to Kodi.log file, prepending the addon id.
+*log(msg, level=xbmc.LOGDEBUG)* - the function logs a message to Kodi.log file, prepending the addon id.
 The message is visible only if addon's setting 'debug' is True.

 # Other useful functions: